nire0510/aka/README.md

 A Bash `alias` is essentially nothing more than a keyboard shortcut, an abbreviation, a means of avoiding typing a long command sequence.
 It's because of these reasons that **AKA** provides a better alternative to the good ol' `alias` command:
-- It is stored as files on your file system and hence can be easily shared and synchronized between your computers
+- Aliases are stored as files on your file system and hence can be easily shared and synchronized between your computers
-- It is cross-platform, which means it can be be used on your Linux, MacOS or Windows based computed
+- AKA is cross-platform, which means it can be be used on your Linux, MacOS or Windows OS based machines
 - It comes with some advance & handy features, such as: search, dynamic parameters and more

 ### Installation